dxe/signups-importer/README.md

 npx clasp push
 ```

-// TODO: below does not apply yet, until we make a models.gs file:
 Then, in the Apps Script editor UI, click the "..." next to "models.gs" and
 click "Move file up" and repeat this until it appears above all other `.gs`
 files.
 This is necessary because other files import types from this file as